troglobit/finit/README.md

 Building
 --------

 The finit build system does not employ the GNU Configure and Build System, instead standard makefiles are used.
-The user is encouraged to make source code changes, using defines and conditionally building plugins instead to alter the behavior of finit.
+The user is encouraged to make source code changes, use defines and conditionally building plugins instead to alter the behavior of finit.

 The following environment variables are checked by the makefiles and control what is built and where resulting binaries are installed.

 * `ROOTDIR=`: Top directory for building complete system, used in pretty printing.